muxup/muxup-site/pages/2023q1/week-log.md

     recurrent issue was an assert in `___pthread_mutex_lock` when executing `ccache`.
 Setting `inode_cache=false` in the local `ccache` config seems to avoid this.
+  * Posted a couple of patches - [D144464](https://reviews.llvm.org/D144464)
+    and [D144465](https://reviews.llvm.org/D144465) to tweak the LLVM docs on setting up a builder, based on my experience doing so.
 * Chased for reviews and clarification about pre-commit test requirements for my libcxx RISC-V test fix patch, [D134158](https://reviews.llvm.org/D143158).